luke-hill/ruby-training/proxy/README.md

 Coffee Maker, press 2 buttons, and walk away for 5 minutes whilst it works its magic

 In our project here we are dealing with what could be considered to be a TV Remote control, which is just another form of a Proxy.
-For example we "could" walk up to the TV and change the channel manually.
-But most of us just use a TV Remote control.
-So here we are going to look at how we can tell one "thing" (For example a TV Remote Control), talk to another "thing" (The TV)
+For example, we "could" walk up to the TV and change the channel manually, however most of us just use a Remote control for this process.
+So here we are going to look at how we can tell one "thing" (For example a TV Remote Control), to talk to another "thing" (The TV)

 It is worth pointing out this exercise will allow you to generate a mutable proxy.
 That is a Proxy that in theory could work in multiple ways (The spec file will explain this in more detail)

 We will do this in the following way ...